 Hard bounces are dead or mispelled email addresses which wreck your sending reputation.
 The reason?

-Major ISPs such as Gmail, Hotmail and Yahoo look at your mailing list hygiene for signs that you’re spamming.
+Major ISPs such as Gmail and Outlook look at your mailing list hygiene for signs that you’re spamming.
 Lots of undeliverables usually mean your list is not opt-in or that permission has gone stale, so ISPs will rightly shout “blasphemy” and flag your emails as spam.

 Any ESP worth their salt should automatically scrub hard bounces off your list the first time you mail it.
 If you are switching over from an email marketing service with no bounce handling (or if you used to do it yourself), this will be especially noticeable because you’ll see your list size shrink dramatically.

 Even switching between bounce-supressing ESPs often yields a higher bounce rate, as their detection criteria can vary.
 The damage caused by those extra bounces in your first mailings with the new ESP means your deliverability will initially plummet, only to improve after the list is fully cleansed.